by Setareh Moafi, Ph.D., L.Ac. & Salvador Cefalu, M.S., L.Ac.

 But sometimes, especially when you’re dealing with grief from the loss of someone dear to you, it can feel like your body just can’t take any more.
 To make sure you actually slow down, the body gets sick as though it’s forcing you to rest.

 In Chinese Medicine, sadness and grief and their impact on immunity is related to the Metal element and the energy of the Lungs.

 Grief and longterm sadness or depression weaken the Lung energy and stagnate the fluid circulation controlled by the Lungs.
 Over time, as Lung Qi and fluids stagnate, phlegm, cysts and tumors on the Lungs and related glands such as the breasts and thyroid can develop.

-The Lungs, Large Intestine as well as the skin connect us with the environment and comprise the Metal organ systems.
+The Lungs, Large Intestine and skin—the organs that connect us with the environment—comprise the Metal organ systems.
 Each of these organs allow us to interface in different ways with the world around us.
 The skin provides interaction with the exterior via sweating and touch, the Lungs through our breath and the Large Intestine through the release of waste to be recycled back into the earth.

 On an intellectual level, the strength of the Lung's energy, or Qi, supports the ability to separate things or data into categories to support analytical skills and the ability to coordinate tasks to keep one's life in order.

 The Lung Qi supports us to breathe in and out, and to let go.
 The struggle to let go of whatever is bothering us from the past is the primary reason why we often have so much trouble with the health of our Lungs during challenging or uncertain times.